alisaifee/coredis/docs/source/api_reference.rst

     1. random token + SETNX + expire time to acquire a lock in cluster master node

-    2. if lock is acquired successfully then check the lock in slave nodes(may there be N slave nodes) using READONLY mode, if N/2+1 is synced successfully then break the check and return True, time used to check is also accounted into expire time
+    2. if lock is acquired successfully then check the lock in replica nodes(may there be N replica nodes) using READONLY mode, if N/2+1 is synced successfully then break the check and return True, time used to check is also accounted into expire time